 - Services included, agent and brokerage’s duties to you as the buyer and your duties to them.

-- Length of representation (typically 90 days but could be 6 months or longer).
+- Length of representation (typically 90 days but could be up to 6 months or longer).

 - If you sign a contract longer than 6 months the agent must ask you to initial the expiration date in acknowledgement that you agree to a term that is longer than 6 months.